DoD Now Reimburses Troops for Flying In Child Care Help During a PCS Move

 If your family includes children with special needs, the Exceptional Family Member Program (EFMP) can help coordinate medical and educational services at your new location.
 Military OneSource’s “Changing Schools Guide” and organisations like the Military Child Education Coalition provide tips for school transitions.
 Sesame Street for Military Families offers videos and activities to help younger kids understand relocation.

-Established in 2017, PCS Pay It Forward has supported over 100,000 military moves.
-This grassroots movement was created by military members for military members to provide better support and resources for PCS moves.
 Services include customized PCS Plans, verified housing lists, neighborhood breakdowns, school information, local meet‑ups for military spouses and kids, and more.
 PCS Pay It Forward® has a base support group for each military installation, with over 1,000 active‑duty military personnel—find your base and join today!

 Military OneSource offers 24/7 support—from relocation assistance and financial counselling to spouse employment resources.
-Its Plan My Move tool creates custom checklists, calendars and location‑specific guidessbmoving.com.
+Its Plan My Move tool creates custom checklists, calendars and location‑specific guides.
 Sign in to build a schedule tailored to your move dates and circumstances.

 Your installation’s Transportation Office is a key partner.
-They can explain your entitlements, clarify responsibilities and provide local guidancesbmoving.com.
+They can explain your entitlements, clarify responsibilities and provide local guidances.
 Book an appointment immediately after receiving your orders and keep them in the loop if anything changes.

 Several agencies oversee military relocations.
 U.S. Transportation Command (USTRANSCOM) manages the Defense Personal Property Program, while the Military Surface Deployment and Distribution Command (SDDC) handles the movement of household goods.
 Knowing these acronyms helps you understand who’s behind the systems you use.